pronobis/material-linux-theme/README.md

 material-linux-theme
 ====================

-Auto-generated theme files for various Linux apps employing the Android Material color palette.
-The goal is to easily generate consistent themes for all the apps in your Linux desktop.
-Currently only a dark theme is implemented.
+Auto-generated set of consistent themes for a Linux desktop based on the Android Material color palette.
+The goal is to easily generate themes for all the apps in your Linux desktop.
+Currently only a dark theme using Material color palette is implemented.

 Themes for the following apps are available at this point:
 * GTK 2.0